Zvi Hirsch Chajes

-Biography
+Early life

 Chajes was born in Brody.
-He studied under a number of great scholars of that time, particularly R. Ephraim Zalman Margulies.
-In addition to his traditional talmudic education, he was educated in modern and classical languages and literature, as well as geography, history and philosophy.
-In 1846, a law was promulgated in Austria compelling rabbinical candidates to pass a university examination in the liberal arts and philosophy; Chajes received the degree of Doctor of Philosophy.
+He studied under scholars of that time, particularly R. Ephraim Zalman Margulies.
+In addition to his talmudic education, he was educated in modern and classical languages and literature, as well as geography, history, and philosophy.
+In 1846, a law was promulgated in Austria compelling rabbinical candidates to pass a university examination in liberal arts and philosophy; Chajes received the degree of Doctor of Philosophy.

+Career

-At twenty two, he was called to occupy an important rabbinic position in the district of Zhovkva (Zolkiev), Galicia.
-In this position, he fought against the innovations being introduced into Judaism at that time, while also opposing the increasing conservatism among his Orthodox colleagues.
-Chajes died prematurely in 1855 at the age of 50, only three years after being appointed to the prestigious post of rabbi of Kalisz (Kalish), Poland.
+At age twenty two, he was called to occupy a rabbinic position in the district of Zhovkva (Zolkiev), Galicia.
+In this position, he fought against innovations introduced into Judaism at that time, and opposed the increasing conservatism among his Orthodox colleagues.
+Chajes died prematurely in 1855 at age 50, three years after he was appointed to the post of rabbi of Kalisz (Kalish), Poland.